dbt-labs/dbt-jobs-as-code/README.md

 The following environment variables are used to run the code:

-- `API_KEY`: [Mandatory] The dbt Cloud API key to interact with dbt Cloud.
+- `DBT_API_KEY`: [Mandatory] The dbt Cloud API key to interact with dbt Cloud.
 Can be a Service Token (preferred) or the API token for a given user
 - `DBT_BASE_URL`: [Optional] By default, the tool queries `https://cloud.getdbt.com`, if your dbt Cloud instance is hosted on another domain, define it in this env variable (e.g. `https://emea.dbt.com`)

 ### Commands